486DX2-boomer/bloodrayne2-gunsucked/README.md

 In the game folder, rename binkw32.dll to binkw32_orig.dll, and then extract the mod's binkw32.dll and gunsucked.ini into the game folder.
 Launch the game normally.

+If you will be using outfit mods, you can copy the "mods" folder to your game directory as well.
+(No outfit mods are included).

 To uninstall, delete the mod's binkw32.dll, and rename binkw32_orig.dll back to binkw32.dll.

 ## Configuration